dario-gms/C-Course/README.md

  1. The files *exercise35.c and exercise35.out* you must to say the correct value of selected fuel with the selected amount.
  1. The files *exercise36.c and exercise36.out* you must to get the age of 4 people and calculate some results.
  1. The files *exercise37.c and exercise37.out* you must to read the weight of some fruits and calculate the price with discount of a certain amount.
+ 1. The files *exercise38.c and exercise38.out* you must to check if an acess code and password are valid and permit acess if it's true and deny if it's false.